-Tuition: $629 per credit hour - Students (both Ohio residents and non-residents) pay the same tuition rate for all 52 credit hours required of the graduate program.
+Tuition: $629 per credit hour - All students with graduate status classification pay the same tuition rate for all 52 credit hours required of the graduate program.
 Please review the information for Refunds for Withdraws.

 Immunizations: Variable if needed - Miami University (Oxford campus) requires several vaccines and strongly encourages others.
 Incoming students must submit documentation as evidence of these immunizations to the Miami University Student Health Services by Aug.
 1 of the entry year.
 Immunization requirement information.

 Background Check: $60 - Students are required to complete an Ohio and FBI Background Check.
 Processing can be completed through the Miami University Police Department.
 Background checks must be completed by September 30th of the entry year.